David-OConnor/leg_campaign_site/md_pages/election_reform.md

 We cannot allow the people who are elected to determine the election boundaries.
 This is an inherrantly unfair system with misaligned incentives.
 Use system with districts that aren't hand-selected to benefit specific parties or candidates

-### (Specific proposal)
+### Legislation
 When elected, I will continue to press for this as a top priority, and will continue to draft and promote legislation that provides a practical path forward on this.
+I support NC [HR20: Establishing the Select Committee on Electoral Reform]((https://www.congress.gov/bill/119th-congress/house-resolution/20/text?s=1&r=5&q=%7B%22search%22%3A%22election+reform%22%7D))

 - Fix our districts.
 Gerrymandered districts run counter to the most basic principles of democracy.
 Fix them: There is no valid justification for keeping them.
 This is a truly bipartisan problem, and shows that we’re serious about democracy, and fighting corruption.
 Our current districts are an embarrassment.